RyanWangZf/Influence_Subsampling/ReadMe.md

 ## Introduction

+In practice, it is common that some of the collected data are not good or even harmful for our model.
+On the other, sometimes the data distribution is not stable.
+There often lies distribution shift between the training set and the test set, causing the degradation performance of the classical supervised machine learning algorithms.

 ### Intuition Demonstration

-In practice, it is common that some of the collected data are not good or even harmful for our model.
 Subsampling tries to build a tool to quantify each data’s quality, thereby keeping good examples and dropping bad examples to improve model’s generalization ability.
 Previous works concentrate on *Weighted* subsampling, that is, trying to maintain the model performance when dropping several data.

 By contrast, our work attempts to obtain a superior model by subsampling.